-Determined to find out as much as he could about Eddie, Pearse questioned his mum who then remembered a key piece of information.
-Eddie had a son to a previous relationship two years before Pearse was born.
-Pearse had a half-brother, Alex, and a new lead to finding his father.
+Determined to find out as much as he could, Pearse questioned his mum who then remembered a key piece of information.
+His father had a son to a previous relationship two years before Pearse was born.
+Pearse had a half-brother and a new lead to finding his father.

-Pearse turned to social media in hope that he might be able to track Alex down.
+Pearse turned to social media in hope that he might be able to track his brother down.
 He posted to Facebook about his father, sharing the only information he knows and hopeful that the post might reach the right person.